| WHY

 those gaited breeds that rely upon the more lateral gaits

-this process was to alter the balance of
+this process was to alter the balance of the pace to trot

-the pace to trot ratios very quickly.
-By the late 1900’s
+ratios very quickly.
+By the late 1900’s many of the gaited

-taken by pace.
-Horses that were bred supposedly to rack
+strains were being over taken by pace.
+Horses that were

-were hard pacing, those bred to running walk were pacing.
+bred supposedly to rack were hard pacing, those bred to

-More and more frequently horses bred for one gait became
+running walk were pacing.
+More and more frequently horses

-disappointments when they were born pacing.
+bred for one gait became disappointments when they were

 The